lighthurst/git-workflow-starter/README.md

 The script will ask you to choose:

-1. Hook framework (Husky vs Pre-commit)
+1. Hook framework (Husky, Pre-commit, or Rust-native)
 2. Project type (for pre-commit: Terraform, JS, Python, Go, or generic)

 ## Manual Setup